-An environmental flow is an amount of water that should remain in a stream or river for the benefit of the environment of the river, bay, and estuary, while balancing human needs.
+An amount of water that should remain in a stream or river for the benefit of the environment of the river, bay, and estuary, while balancing human needs.

 Estuary

 A bay or inlet, often at the mouth of a river and may be bounded by barrier islands, where freshwater and seawater mix together providing for economically and ecologically important habitats and species and which also yield essential ecosystem services.